smittix/fedorable/README.md

 Dialog must be installed for the menu system to work and as such the script will check to see if Dialog is installed.
 If not, it will ask you to install it.

 ## Usage
-1. Set the script to be executable `chmod -x fedora-setup.sh` \
+1. Set the script to be executable `chmod -x fedorable.sh` \
-2. Run the script `./fedora-setup.sh`
+2. Run the script `./fedorable.sh`

 ## Files